 - Students.
-Insurance for a student will end on the first of the following events: - the date this student plan terminates; - the last day for which any required premium has been paid;

-- the date on which the student withdraws from the school because of entering the armed forces of any country.
-Premiums will be refunded, on a pro-rata basis, when application is made within 30 days from withdrawal; - the date an international student withdraws from the school or the day they receive an approved medical withdrawal from the school; - mid semester termination due to a qualifying event (for example, access to other group coverage) is not allowed and no refund will be given; - the student does not attend during the first 31 days of school.
-They will be retroactively termed and receive full premium refund; or - the date the student is no longer in an eligible student classification.
+Insurance for a student will end on the first of the following events: - the date this student plan terminates; - the last day for which any required premium has been paid; - the date on which the student withdraws from the school because of entering the armed forces of any country.
+Premiums will be refunded, on a pro-rata basis, when application is made within 30 days from withdrawal; - the date an international student withdraws from the school or the day they receive an approved medical withdrawal from the school; or - the date the student is no longer in an eligible student classification.